Do you love houseplants? They liven up any home and bring a touch of nature indoors.

 Understanding the various types of insects that live on Indoor plants can help us identify suitable solutions for proper pest control.

-Our article will discuss some common (and uncommon) pests responsible for destroying or damaging your favorite indoor plants.
+Our article will discuss some common (and uncommon) pests that can destroy or damage your favorite indoor plants.

 1. Mealybugs